What it does: One of the ‘Big Four’ global accounting firms

 What’s now EY came into being with the founding of Harding & Pullein in England in 1849.
 Since then, what’s now EY has gone through several iterations.
 In 1989, Ernst & Whinney, a descendant of Harding & Pullein and the world’s fourth-largest accountancy firm, merged with the world’s fifth-largest accountancy firm, Arthur Young, to create Ernst & Young.
 (In 2013 the name got shortened to EY).

-EY's main services lines are Advisory, Assurance, Tax and Transaction Advisory Services.
+EY's main services lines are Assurance, Consulting, Tax and Strategy and Transactions.
 In contrast to its three major competitors, EY is not centrally managed.
 Instead, it’s organised into three areas: EMEIA (Europe, Middle East, India and Africa), the Americas and Asia-Pacific.
 Each area has the same business structure and its own Area Managing Partner.
 EY believes this arrangement allows it to “make decisions quickly, execute our strategy and provide exceptional client service around the world”.

 Globally, EY has more than 200,000 clients and annual revenues in the neighbourhood of US$36 billion (NZ$55 billion).
 In New Zealand, EY has offices in Christchurch, Wellington and Auckland.